saadwazir/ReN-UNet/README.md

 use "offline_augmentation.py" to generet augmented samples

 ## Training and Testing

-1. Edit the `config.txt` file to set training parameters and define folder paths.
+1. Edit the `config.txt` file to set training and testing parameters and define folder paths.
 2. Run the `ren-unet.py` file in a conda environment.
 It contains the model, training, and testing code.